|Address:||145 Whitman Hall|

 International Student Teaching

-The Office of International Programs assists the School of Education in coordinating student teaching placements abroad.
+The Office of International Programs assists the School of Education, Leadership and Public Service in coordinating student teaching placements abroad.
 Qualified applicants may apply to established programs.
-Individual arrangements in other countries are also possible, with prior approval of the director of field experiences for the School of Education.
+Individual arrangements in other countries are also possible, with prior approval of the director of field experiences for the School of Education, Leadership and Public Service.